jonfk/jonfk.ca/content/blog/2020-01-18-integration-a-rust-web-service-with-oauth2.md

 - Deploy our service to kubernetes.
 Hydra already provides [Helm Charts for that](https://github.com/ory/k8s)
 - Making sure to follow Hydra's production guide before deploying our services.
 [Link](https://www.ory.sh/docs/hydra/production)
 - Put our services behind an API Gateway or reverse proxy so that all our services are available at one address
+- Add https certificates to our services, this may be easier with a reverse proxy/API Gateway.
+This is necessary because OAuth 2 simply doesn't have any protection without it
 - Protect a web service's resources(a resource server) with our authorization server
 - Integrate with Ory's other projects such as [Keto](https://github.com/ory/keto) to provide Access Control rules processing